 Secondly, employers must notify new employees of FMLA rights upon hire.
 The notice can be included in an employee handbook, on a form, or it can also be provided in an electronic format.
 Employees won’t automatically know if an employer is a covered employer under FMLA or what the employee must do to qualify.

 That is why it is vital for employers to provide that information to employees.

-In addition to notifying employees, employers should use FMLA form for employee leave.
+In addition to notifying employees, employers should use FMLA forms for employee leave.

 This helps to ensure that employers are following FMLA rules and if the employer requires any type of medical verification of employee leave, using the official forms will ensure that the employer doesn’t ask for information prohibited under FMLA.

-4. Failing to Confirm when Employees will Become Eligible for FMLA
+4. Failing to confirm when employees will become eligible